oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 ./mvnw test -Dtest=StatsControllerTest
 ```

-The `/mentalStateAverageDamage` test above also verifies that the `MentalStateDamage` record type is correctly handled when used as response body.
+The `/mentalStateAverageDamage` test above also verifies that the `MentalStateDamage` record type is correctly handled when used as a response body.
 For the `/endOfGame` you should see response logs similar to this:

 ```json
 [